pkscout/rpi.sensehat.mon/README.txt

 From a terminal window:
-sudo pip install websocket-client		(to communicate with Kodi) sudo pip install rpi-backlight			(to control the RPi Touchscreen)
+sudo pip install websocket-client		(to communicate with Kodi) sudo pip install rpi-backlight			(to control the RPi Touchscreen) sudo pip install bme280                 (only needed if you're using the BME280 sensor)

 4. If you have the RPi camera, it can be used to detect light levels.
 The Camera must be plugged in and turned on in raspi-config.